aeliakim/seventeen-discord-bot/README.md

-# SEVENTEEN Discord Twitter Bot
+# SEVENTEEN Discord Bot

 ## Project Overview

-This is a Discord bot designed to automatically fetch and post the latest updates from SEVENTEEN's official X (formerly Twitter) account (`@pledis_17`) directly to a specified Discord channel.
-It aims to keep fans updated in real-time without needing to constantly check Twitter.
+This is a Discord bot designed to automatically fetch and post the latest updates from SEVENTEEN's social media account directly to a specified Discord channel.
+It aims to keep fans updated in real-time without needing to constantly check the official account.
+Currently, this bot fetch the updates from SEVENTEEN's X (Twitter) official account.

 ## Features